19 Tips To Overcome A Blackout In A Speech Or PresentationHere is what to do when you have a blackout in front of an audience

 5. Change of location

-Get out of the fright.
+Get out of the paralyzation.
 Are you not able to think of anything anymore?
 Then go to another place in the room.
-Even the change of location can help to let go of a mental blockage.
-In addition, mental and physical flexibility are related.
+Even the change of location can help to let go of mental blockage.
+Also, mental and physical flexibility are related.
 With a little exercise, thoughts often get going again.
 Any reason for some movement can be found, right?

-Open the window, drink a glass of water, check your notes… You will look in control and not rushed.
+Open the window, drink a glass of water, check your notes… You will convey that you are in control and calm.
 Ommmmm!
-And than continue.
+And then continue.
 Where were we right now?
-Ah yes …
+Ah, yes …

 Summarize what has been said so far.
-Then remember what’s coming next, and it helps the audience to find their bearings and depths.
+Then remember what’s coming next, and it helps the audience to orientate and understand better.

 Smile and take it self-ironically, if you do not know how to move on.
 Humor is the best medicine.
 Take this as an opportunity to demonstrate your sovereignty as a speaker by continuing to entertain the audience.
 Impromptu speakers appreciate such opportunities and thrive on them.

 When preparing your speech, formulate the most important key messages of the speech.
 Then you can repeat them over and over again to gain time for reflection while the audience picks up the core messages.
-You may have to speak impromptu, but at least you know where your destination is.
+You may have to speak impromptu, but at least you know where you are heading to.

 What you originally wanted to say is just not tangible?
 So what?
 Just say what you want.
 It is your stage.
-Start where you think it is interesting.
+Continue where you think it is interesting.

-If you use PowerPoint and Co., I hope for you that you know how to skillfully come to the appropriate page you are looking for.
+If you use PowerPoint and Co., I hope for you that you know how to skillfully come to the appropriate slide you are looking for.

-Send the participants in an exercise.
-And if you can think of no better one; let the participants share their personal experiences with the topic with their neighbors.
+Send the participants to an exercise.
+And if you can think of no better one; let the participants share their personal experiences about the topic with their neighbors.

 You could prepare yourself for such a moment.
 Have a short, relevant anecdote or a backup activity.
-Use visual aids, take showpieces such as brochures, products or something else.
+Use visual aids, take showpieces such as brochures, products, or something else.
 Choose something that your audience is interested in.
 And yes, that may have something to do with humor.
-There should even be speakers waiting for such moments.
+I know public speakers waiting for such moments.

 Then, if you still can’t remember, you can ask something like, “Now, where was I?” at the end of the story or activity.

-Just accept the fact that you will feel those butterflies in your stomach.
+Just accept the fact that you may feel those butterflies in your stomach.
 That this is part of the deal for most people in front of an audience.

 Take your time and smile while regaining mental balance.
-So speaker smile in such a situation as if they have a secret and just look at the audience for a while.
-Try it and you will look very confident and the audience will be anticipating your next phrase almost as much as you are.
+Smile in such a situation as if you have a secret and just look at the audience for a while.
+Do it and you will look very confident.
+The audience will be anticipating your next phrase almost as much as you are.

-The best ways to protect you against blackout are rhetorical exercises and a good preparation of the speech.
-If you do not know what you are talking about, you have every right to be nervous and maybe you shouldn’t even present to begin with.
+The best ways to protect you against blackouts are profound presentation skills training and good preparation.
+If you do not know what you are talking about, you have every right to be nervous.

-If it is about very intense stage fright, then the tips on this page can at least reduce the pressure somewhat.
-If it is a case of public speaking nervousness, there is help available.
+In case of very intense stage fright, the tips on this page can at least reduce the pressure somewhat.
+Ask me personally to help you with server stage fright and even real speaking anxiety.

 … I have not experienced it but I am afraid of it